mohamedragab2024/devops-lab/kubernetes/containous-delivery/progrssive-canary/readme.md

             port:
               name: https

+# to access the local ingress edit /etc/hosts and add the dns record with the ip of minikube

 # We can also use LoadBalancer IP with argocd PORT
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'